davidgiven/fluxengine/doc/disk-ampro.md

 Just do:

 ```
-fluxengine read ampro
+fluxengine read ampro400
 ```

-You should end up with an `ampro.img` which is 409600 or 819200 bytes long.
+You should end up with an `ampro.img` which is 409600.
+If you have a double-sided disk, use `ampro800`, which will give you a file819200 bytes long.
-This is an alias for `fluxengine read ibm` with preconfigured parameters.
+These is an alias for `fluxengine read ibm` with preconfigured parameters.
 You can pass this straight into [cpmtools](http://www.moria.de/~michael/cpmtools/):

 ```